carrefinho/forager/docs/build-guide.md

    - Go first on the USB-C port side; make sure it's snug inside the cutout.
    - Once everything fits nicely together, screw it in.
    - You may want hold the top and bottom part together along the edges to make sure they're lined up while screwing in.

+## Tenting Legs

+- Insert two Pins and two Magnets into the tenting leg.
+It should be a very tight friction fit.
+   - Apply the adhesive 10mm rubber bumper to the other end.
+- Slot two magnets into the slots inside the case.
+- Make sure all magnets are of the same orientation so that tenting legs all have the same polarity.